IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 5. (Re)Activate the app (touch the app icon).

-6. SKPaymentQueue eventually sends one or two download updates (active state).
+6. SKPaymentQueue generates one or two additional download updates (in state active).

-7. !!
-SKPaymentQueue invokes method paymentQueue(queue: SKPaymentQueue, removedTransactions transactions: [SKPaymentTransaction])` at the observer.
+7. Unexpectedly: Method paymentQueue(queue: SKPaymentQueue, removedTransactions transactions: [SKPaymentTransaction])` is inovked.
+Downloading transaction has been removed from the queue.

 8. !!
 No more events, downloading is terminated.